Bilal-A-G/Project-Ganymede/README.md

 Terrain height mapping - Summing together several octaves of Perlin noise, each octave has an increasing frequency and decreasing amplitudes.
 This is done in a compute shader and sampled via a vertex and fragment shader to displace the terrain and generate normals for it.

 Decals - Sampling a decal texture using the base uvs scaled and translated by user defined values and then added onto the base colour.

-Water - Scrolling an albedo and normal map over a plane at different speeds to give a parallax effect.

 Reflections - Rendering a reflection probe onto a rendertexture, and then sampling the texture in a fragment shader to output as emissiveness.